m7a/bo-d5man2/README.md

 A typical workflow for creating a page is as follows:

- 1. Create an empty page by copying from a template file to a file in a section directory or repository's `README.md` _TODO PROVIDE SUCH TEMPLATE FILE_
+ 1. Create an empty page by copying from a template file (`d5man2.md`) to a file in a section directory or repository's `README.md`.
  2. Populate the file with information.
  3. Optionally: Export the file to target format of choice and print it or upload it to the Internet.